The following equation describes the periodic motion of a particl... | Channels for Pearson+

 Angles and the Trigonometric Functions Angles and Radian Measure

-The following equation describes the periodic motion of a particle, for which the unit of s is in inches and the unit of x is in seconds.
-Solve for the amplitude, the frequency, and the period.
+The following equation describes the periodic motion of a particle, for which the unit of h is in feet and the unit of x is in hours.
+Solve for the amplitude, the frequency, the period, and the phase shift.

-The following equation describes the periodic motion of a particle, for which the unit of s is in inches and the unit of x is in seconds.
-Solve for the amplitude, the frequency, and the period.
+The following equation describes the periodic motion of a particle, for which the unit of h is in feet and the unit of x is in hours.
+Solve for the amplitude, the frequency, the period, and the phase shift.

 ANSWERS OPTIONS